Consideration of Bill, not amended in the Public Bill Committee

 If we put together the hon.
 Gentleman’s remarks about amendments 5 and 6—the general gist of which I have no quarrel with—and if Ofgem were subject to legal challenge as a result of trying to impose a cap of this size on that timetable, what does he suggest would be the effect of his amendments if they had entered law?
 How would Ofgem deal with the conflict between the courts and an Act of Parliament?

 My understanding is that the question of a timeframe for implementation of the cap would be strengthened considerably regarding a potential legal challenge by providing for a maximum period for the introduction of the cap, rather than a specified date.
-I think that we accept the principle that there should be some indication on the face of the Bill of when the cap is to arise; certainly, in previous discussions of the Bill, there has been a real concern about the body responsible for implementing a cap after the legislation has been passed through the House taking any or no specified period to prepare the cap for its actual execution.
+I think that we accept the principle that there should be some indication in the Bill of when the cap is to arise; certainly, in previous discussions of the Bill, there has been a real concern about the body responsible for implementing a cap after the legislation has been passed through the House taking any or no specified period to prepare the cap for its actual execution.
 The preparation of the cap will also be part of the process by which it is strengthened against legal challenge.
 That therefore needs to be done carefully and properly so that it is implemented it in a way that is proofed against such legal challenges.
 Ofgem indicated in its evidence to the Committee the period that it thought reasonable for it to be required to take forward the implementation of the cap.
 Placing that period in the Bill therefore seems, at least to the Opposition, to be adding to the proof against legal action rather than detracting from it.

 I completely accept that it is advantageous to give Ofgem a push to do this on the timescale that the hon.
 Gentleman is describing.
 However, clause 1(1) says that